yssource/rhai/doc/src/rust/modules/imp-resolver.md

 engine.consume(r#"
     import "hello" as foo;  // this 'import' statement will call
-                            // 'MyModuleResolver::resolve' with "hello" as `path`
+                            // 'MyModuleResolver::resolve' with "hello" as 'path'
     foo:bar();
 "#)?;
 ```